 13. Delete WhatsApp Media Files

 WhatsApp is a messaging app that billions of people use to communicate with their friends and family.
-Billions of messages and media files are sent and received every day using WhatsApp.
+Billions of messages and media files are sent and received daily using WhatsApp.

 Simply deleting WhatsApp media files can save a lot of space on your iPhone.
 In addition, from within the app, you may control WhatsApp’s storage.